 Sabudana can be given to babies from 6 months after introducing rice, few vegetables & fruits.
 When introducing sabudana to your baby, cook the sabudana pearls with water, strain, and give the thick sabudana water alone.
 Gradually you can include the mashed sabudana pearls as well.
 Follow three days rule.
 If your baby does not have any allergies, continue with sabudana.
 The sabudana become soft and spongy after cooking.
 Don't tempt to overcook the sabudana as it will turn sticky.

-In the beginning, Give only 2-3 tsp of cooked sabudana to your baby and slowly increase the quantity.
+In the beginning, Give only 2-3 teaspoon of cooked sabudana to your baby and slowly increase the quantity.
 Sabudhana has more starch and no significant nutrition.
 Hence it is advisable to feed sabudana to babies occasionally and always load sabudana with nuts, milk or vegetables for added nutrients.

 How to select and store Sabudana for Baby Food